-Candidates completing the Secondary Education Program meet the requirements for a minor in education.
+Candidates completing the Secondary Education Program meet the requirements for a minor in education and are encouraged to declare the minor in Education.

-Required Pre-Professional Courses \ (24-25 semester hours)
+Required Pre-Professional Courses (24-25 semester hours)

 - One mathematics course MTH 201 or above

-- PSY 101 Introduction to Psychology
+- · PSY 101 Introduction to Psychology

-- ENG 101 College Writing I
+- · ENG 101 College Writing I

-- ENG 102 College Writing II
+- · ENG 102 College Writing II

-- SPH 106 Public Address -or- THR 211 Acting I
+- COM 106 Public Address -or- THR 211 Acting I

-- · ED 204 Introduction to Education
+- ED 204 Introduction to Education

 - ED 205 Child and Adolescent Development

-- SOC 396 Intercultural Communication -or ED 303 Diversity in Educational Systems
+- SOC 396 Intercultural Communication -or ED 202 Diversity in Educational Systems

-\ Some credits may be included in the University's General Education and/or academic major requirements.
+^{} Some credits may be included in the University's General Education and/or academic major requirements.